ctrliq/fuzzball-workflow-examples/openfoam/README.md

 `potentialFoam`, `checkMesh`, and the simulation which executes solver `simpleFoam`.
 Finally, the mesh and partitions of the decomposed model are reconstructed using `reconstructParMesh` and `reconstructPar` respectively.
-The case directory is compressed and saved from the workflow's ephemeral volume to a destination of the user's choice.
+The case directory is compressed and saved from the ephemeral volume of the workflow to a destination of the user's choice.

 All steps of the workflow use an OpenFOAM container on [Dockerhub](https://hub.docker.com/r/opencfd/openfoam-default) published by